AnaNika10/ConSpace/README.md

 User service manages the actions such as creating your own seminar schedule, adding notes and creating/receiving invites for meet-ups.

 User is created in this service via its gRPC communication with Identity service.
 User and Conference service communicate via RabbitMQ.

 ### Conference
-Conference service manages the conference details such as seminars, speakers, exhibitors and FAQs.
+Conference service manages the conference details such as seminars, speakers, exhibitors, floorplan and FAQs.

 ## Authors
 - [Milica Radojicic, 1043/2021](https://github.com/milicar7)